Apprenticeships

 Entry requirements

-To be eligible to be an Apprentice you must be employed within a suitable setting, normally for a minimum of 30 hours a week.
+To be eligible to be an Apprentice you must be in current employment within a relevant occupational role in a suitable setting (normally for a minimum of 30 hours a week), with agreement from the employer to be supported.

 Our usual entry requirements for this course are: